 Obesity and type 2 diabetes are closely related, with over 80% of people with type 2 diabetes being classified as overweight or obese based on body mass index (BMI) thresholds.

-Dietary and physical activity interventions are the foundation for the management of both conditions.
+Dietary and physical activity interventions are the foundation for managing both conditions.
 However, while the effects of exercise on type 2 diabetes and insulin sensitivity are well established, weight regulation effects are controversial.

 A recent meta-analysis involving 50 studies and more than 2,000 participants shows that HIIT further reduces insulin resistance and weight compared to continuous training.